HelloWorldLTY/scEval/readme.md

 # Benchmarking information

-Please refer different folders for the codes of scEval and metrics we used to evaluate single-cell LLMs under different tasks.
+Please refer to different folders for the codes of scEval and metrics we used to evaluate single-cell LLMs under different tasks.
 In general, we list the tasks and corresponding metrics here:

 | Tasks                                                 | Metrics                                  |
 |-------------------------------------------------------|------------------------------------------|